keptn/lifecycle-toolkit/docs/docs/use-cases/flux.md

 comments: true
 ---

-# Deploying Applications with Flux
+# Deploying Applications with Flux and Keptn

-Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+Flux is a tool that keeps Kubernetes clusters synchronized with sources of configuration (such as Git repositories) and automate updates to configuration when new code is deployed.

-This section shows an already existing Flux use case of running [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) and how Keptn makes it simpler and and more straight-forward.
+This section shows how to add Keptn to an existing Flux use case that runs [pre and post-deployment jobs with Flux](https://fluxcd.io/flux/use-cases/running-jobs/) to make it simpler and and more straight-forward.

 ## High-level structure of the git repository

-Since Flux uses a GitOps approach for continuous delivery, the git repository structure, for our use case, will look like the following:
+Since Flux uses a GitOps approach for continuous delivery, the git repository structure for our use case looks like the following:

 ```markdown
 ├── apps